gseth/ControlAltAI-Nodes/README.md

 ![ComfyUI Screenshot](https://gseth.com/images/SNAG-4240.png)

 ### Noise Plus Blend
-This node will generate a Gaussian blur noise based on the dimensions of the input image and will blend the noise into the entire image or only the mask region.<br>
+This node will generate a Gaussian blur noise based on the dimensions of the input image and will blend the noise into the entire image or only the mask region.

-**Issue:** Generated faces/landscapes are realistic, but during upscale, the AI model smoothens the skin or texture, making it look plastic or adding smooth fine lines.<br>
+**Issue:** Generated faces/landscapes are realistic, but during upscale, the AI model smoothens the skin or texture, making it look plastic or adding smooth fine lines.

 **Solution:** For upscaling, auto segment or manually mask the face or specified regions and add noise.
 Then, pass the blended image output to the K-Sampler and denoise at 0.20 - 0.50.

 ![ComfyUI Screenshot](https://gseth.com/images/SNAG-4241.png)